 These Rules specify the technical requirements for relevant work associated with electrical installations.
-Electrical contractors, and ASPs trained and qualified to carry out this work, shall do so in accordance with the conditions of their electrical contractor's licence, accreditation and authorisation as applicable.
+Electrical workers, and ASPs trained and qualified to carry out this work, shall do so in accordance with the conditions of their accreditation and authorisation as applicable.
 They shall abide by all applicable safety and environmental legislative requirements.
 This includes a requirement to assess the safety and environmental risks associated with the carrying out of work and taking appropriate action to mitigate those risks.
 The general process is summarised as follows: